vspok/baileys-bottle-devstroupe/README.md

 ## You need help or want to exchange about things

-Contact me. lucassaud9 at gmail dot com.<br/>
+Contact me. vitor at devstroupe dot com.<br/>
 LS.<br/>